my-name-is-D/object-detection-Motion-Nao-webots/world/README.md

 ```bash
 roslaunch webots_ros complete.launch
 ```

+### controller-python.py
+This code subscribes to 2 topics: the left arm and right arm

+The robot can receive the joint angles to move to via a topic (from kinematicnao package) and execute it.
+OR it can retrieve static joint poses from a file (anglejoint_static.txt in world/data) and exexute it.
+There is a part in run to comment/uncomment to choose from one option or the other

+The joint pose are mesured at a given interval and written in a csv file.

+here you have info about how to control the motors, the time, create and manipulate motions (in closeopenhand and in the loop part)

+Don't hesitate to ask if you don't understand something, or if something is uncomplete.

 ### controller_image.py
 Same as above + Nao's head moves down and up and the bottom camera is read and the data is sent as a topic (gray image and blue image).
 If a joint position is received, the head motion is interrupted to execute the arm motion.